anotherhope/rcloud/docs/README.md

 ```
 $ rcloud add <local_source> <remote_destination:path>
 ```
-Now check your folder is registered check this with
 ### Remote To Local
 Create un synchronized folder
 ```
 $ rcloud add <remote_source:path> <local_destination>
 ```
-Now check your folder is registered check this with
 ### Remote To Remote
 Create a remote provider with rclone:
 ```